MSU loses 9 players

 Tracy Croom was named City Clerk in Tuscaloosa.
 Yes, she’s related to the distinguished Croom family.
 According to the Tuscaloosa News, “Her husband is former Crimson Tide player Kelvin Croom and her brother-in-law is Mississippi State University head coach Sylvester Croom, a former Crimson Tide All-American center and assistant coach.”

-3 Responses to “Wed.
-SEC Notebook” Subscribe
+3 thoughts on “Wed.
+SEC Notebook”

-This may sound a bit far fetched, but if I was an Ole Miss fan, I’d actually have a ton of confidence invested in Nutt, even though he was considered nothing above mediocre at Arkansas up until his last two seasons.
+1. This may sound a bit far fetched, but if I was an Ole Miss fan, I’d actually have a ton of confidence invested in Nutt, even though he was considered nothing above mediocre at Arkansas up until his last two seasons.
 By the way, when’s the last time an Ole Miss fan had the right to put what little confidence he/she supposedly has into a coach?

 Tuberville was a failure…